defenseunicorns-labs/pepr-with-argo/BLOG_CONTENT.md

 kubectl get secret argocd-initial-admin-secret -n argocd -ojsonpath="{.data.password}" | base64 -d | pbcopy
 ```

 4. Signin  to the ArgoCD UI at `http://localhost:3333` using the username `admin` and the password you copied in the previous step.
+Click advanced and sign in.
+(Insecure certificate warning)

 ## Deploy the App of Apps